-Calverton's history is steeped in traditions, including the blue and gray uniform, The Calverton School song, and shaking hands with all students as they leave for the day.
+Calverton's history is steeped in traditions, including the blue and gray uniform, The Calverton School song, and shaking hands with all students as they arrive for the day.
 Graduates remember field days, commencements, mini-mesters, Grandparents/Someone Special Day, and other special events that lend a touch of class, making Calverton's traditions different from its counterparts.

 True to the original mission of the School, students are taught to pursue truth and virtue, to strive for educational excellence, and to be committed to further learning.
 Calverton graduates continue to take their places in a democratic society, prepared for the challenges of a rapidly changing world and ready to help shape the future with their visions.
 Yet, the beat of an ever changing educational life has quickened as the 21st century is upon us; new futures must be carved.
 We are reminded each day that the future is now, as children of the first alumni walk proudly through the bright, red doors, just as their mothers and fathers walked before them.
 The future is in their eyes, and Calverton stands ready to help them take on the academic and social challenges they will face.

 As we look toward and prepare for the future, we honor the people who came before us.
 Judge Perry Bowen, Robert Lee Horsmon, Owen Jones, and Bill Lerch, past Presidents of the Board of Trustees, have led the Board with passion and dedication.
 Patricia Meagher, Stuart Smith, John Polhemus, Elizabeth Cataldi, and Daniel Hildebrand as former directors, gave many years of their lives to leading the educational vision.
 Today, Lee Ann Potter, President of the Board of Trustees, and Spencer Taintor, Head, are at the helm, holding true to the trust established nearly 50 years ago.
 The Board leads with the same rigor and dedication as was exemplified by our founders.